Nick Winston: Life and career

 Winston's work as choreographer includes Pippin at the Charing Cross Theatre (2021), Annie at the Piccadilly Theatre (2017); the original West End production of Loserville (2012) in West Yorkshire Playhouse, Leeds, and then at the Garrick, which received an Olivier Award nomination for Best New Musical; Druids’ production of Waiting for Godot, which toured America and played a season at the Lincoln Center in New York; Kiss Me Kate at the Théâtre du Châtelet in Paris and Jonathan Dove's The Adventures of Pinocchio for Opera North at Grand Theatre, Leeds (2010) and other opera companies.

 Winston directed a 2022 film adaptation of his own musical, Tomorrow Morning (Amazon).
 He directed The Royal Variety Show in the presence of HRH The Prince of Wales, hosted by Miranda Hart for ITV in 2017.
-His other work on screen includes Miranda: My Such Fun Celebration (BBC, 2019); Sondheim at 80 starring Dame Judi Dench (BBC), Shakespeare Live: From the RSC (BBC) and The Diplomat (Netflix).
+His other work on screen includes Miranda: My Such Fun Celebration (BBC, 2019); Sondheim at 80 starring Judi Dench (BBC), Shakespeare Live: From the RSC (BBC) and The Diplomat (Netflix).

 Winston directed the original production of Burlesque the Musical at Manchester Opera House in June and Glasgow in September 2024.

-Winston lives in Northampton with his two children Sophie & Luke Winston.
+Winston lives in Northampton with his two children.